righettod/log-requests-to-sqlite/README.md

 # Change log

+**1.0.9** (work in progress)

+* Upgrade `sqlite-jdbc` library to the latest available.
+* Fix a bug during extension loading preventing it to crash if the stored DB file do not exist anymore.

 **1.0.8**

 * Add the capacity to pause the logging during a Burp working session - Issue [#9](/../../issues/9).